JoshOrndorff/recipes/text/3-entrees/testing/mock.md

 ### Setting for Testing Event Emittances

 Events are not emitted on block 0.
-So when testing for whether events are emitted, we manually set the block number in the test environment from 0 to 1 as the following:
+So when testing for whether events are emitted, we manually set the block number in the test environment from 0 to 1 like so:

 ```rust
 impl ExtBuilder {